cedricwalter/TVProgram/readme.md

 * A TVGuide is build and then read by MaryTTS http://mary.dfki.de/

 ## TVGuide
-* TVGuide now: give you the actual TVProgram on all channel running now +- x minutes
+* TVGuide now: give you the actual TVProgram on all channels running now +- x minutes
-* TVGuideFromTO: configurable guide, for example all TVProgram tonight on all channel
+* TVGuideFromTO: configurable guide, for example all TVProgram tonight on all channels

 ## Configuration
 * Free and Premium channel can be filtered out